ESIPFed/data-help-desk/docs/for_organizers/people_and_support/supporting_volunteers.md

 create a supportive environment that enhances the effectiveness and satisfaction of their data help desk volunteers.

+Volunteer satisfaction is important - we want volunteers to feel like their time was well spent and that they would like to participate in subsequent years.
+Being able to track views or use of their resources during the event or likely as a result of their event is one way to show this value.

+Additionally, it is good to try to be as inclusive as possible both with respect to volunteers and with respect to inviting questions from researchers.
+Careful thought should be given to creating a welcoming environment both in-person and virtually.

 ## General Support

 -   Ensuring that volunteers find participation to be a good and productive use